amaipy/breakout-game/README.md

 An OpenGL version of the Breakout game, implemented using Python 3.8 and PyOpenGL package.

-The game was made as an assignment for the Computer Graphic course at UFMG in the first term of 2020 (01/2020)
+The game was made as an assignment for the Computer Graphics course at UFMG in the first term of 2020 (01/2020)

 ## Game Footage